Last updated: 29 January 2021

 Another feature offered is the npower Select service, which was launched in March 2019 to serve customers interested in managing their energy use online.
 While some online-only tariffs require smart meter installation, the Select service provides a full range of app and online tariffs across all meter types.
 This has helped eliminate paper billing for many customers, streamlining services.

-It’s worth comparing npower tariffs to find out if the prices and benefits balance out the customer service ratings and determine if this supplier could be the best choice for you.
+Now is the best time for both existing and prospective npower customers to compare prices and tariffs across a range of energy suppliers to see which ones may fit your needs best.
+You may find that npower’s prices and benefits balance out the customer service ratings to determine if this supplier could be the best choice for you.